CilloLaboratory/Cillo_Dry_Lab_Manual/content/docs/dry_lab_manual/Utilities/more_powerful_rstudio/Rstudio_on_the_Pitt_Cluster.md

 Whenever we are finished with our analysis on the HTC, we can shut everything down with these steps:

-Power down Rstudio session in the browser
+- Power down Rstudio session in the browser
-    - DO NOT save session .RData info when prompted Close the window
+    - DO NOT save session .RData info when prompted
+- Close the window
-CTL+C to kill the SSH
+- CTL+C to kill the SSH
-scancel to kill the resources
+- scancel (using the job number provided in the slurm outfile) to kill the resources
+    - This is only required if there is still time remaining on your sbatch job